HiPERCAM/hipercam/README.rst

          it, but note that you need at least version 1.12 to provide `numpy.flip`.

+  requests :
+         nicest http request module.
+It may well be installed.

   scipy :
          Scientific software for Python, closely linked to numpy.

+  sep :
+         astronomical source extractor for the aligntool script

+  setuptools_scm :
+         package to manage version numbers from the git repository

   trm.pgplot :
          my own Cython-ised wrapper for PGPLOT which I wrote specifically